AsherSpurr/tic-tac-toe/README.md

 # Tic Tac Toe

 ### Abstract:
-This game of Tic Tac Toe was my final project in week 6 of learning JavaScript.
+This game of Tic Tac Toe was my final project in week 6 of learning JavaScript at Turing School of Software and Design.
 The highlights of this project were to maintain professional git flow, break up a large task into manageable chunks, create and follow a project planner, and finally work through the logic of a simple game to create a functioning web application for two-player Tic Tac Toe without outside assistance.

 ### Installation Instructions:
 Open this deploy link to see the game in action https://asherspurr.github.io/tic-tac-toe/